-Take the scenic Marine Drive north along the Atlantic shoreline through picturesque fishing villages, stopping en route in Jeddore Oyster Pond at [LF] FISHERMAN 'S LIFE MUSEUM, a typical Nova Scotia fisherman 's house from the early 1900s.
-Via Canso Causeway, cross over to Cape Breton Island, one of the first footholds of European settlement in the New World.
+Take the scenic Marine Drive north along the Atlantic shoreline through picturesque fishing villages and cross over the Canso Causeway to Cape Breton Island, one of the first footholds of European settlement in the New World.
 Continue to Baddeck.
 (B,D)Day 8:BADDECK.
 CABOT TRAIL.

 Today, drive along the CABOT TRAIL, the area explored by John Cabot in the late 15th century, while savoring magnificent vistas of the rocky shoreline and the Gulf of St. Lawrence.
 Enjoy a [LF] PICNIC LUNCH while admiring the scenery.
 Finally, see CAPE BRETON HIGHLANDS NATIONAL PARK at the northern tip of the island, a landscape that strikingly resembles Scottish coastal regions.
 Return to Baddeck for a TASTING of delicious Nova Scotian wines.
 (B,L)Day 9:BADDECK-CARIBOU-CHARLOTTETOWN.